-Here are four fun adjective worksheets.
+Here are four fun adjective worksheets and activities.
 These are designed to be used when you are introducing or revisiting this concept.
 There are also activity ideas and links to more adjective resources below.

 Color the picture of the farmer and then write two adjectives to describe each of the following things: clouds, house, farmer, sky, vegetables, soil, windmill, overalls, hat, shoes, gloves.